-validation (on | off | status) [view ...]
+validation ( on | off | status ) [view ...]

 Enable, disable, or check the current status of DNSSEC validation.
-Note dnssec-enable also needs to be set to yes or auto to be effective.
-It defaults to enabled.
+By default, validation is enabled.

 zonestatus zone [class [view]]

 Displays the current status of the given zone, including the master file name and any include files from which it was loaded, when it was most recently loaded, the current serial number, the number of nodes, whether the zone supports dynamic updates, whether the zone is DNSSEC signed, whether it uses automatic DNSSEC key management or inline signing, and the scheduled refresh or expiry times for the zone.